modxorg/Docs/en/building-sites/client-proofing/security/security-tutorials/index.md

 ## Security Tutorials

-Here are some tutorials designed to help you get started with Security in MODx Revolution.
+Here are some tutorials designed to help you get started with Security in MODX Revolution.

 1. [Creating a Second Super Admin User](building-sites/client-proofing/security/security-tutorials/creating-a-second-super-admin-user)
 2. [Giving a User Manager Access](building-sites/client-proofing/security/security-tutorials/giving-a-user-manager-access)